DIARY - Italy to October 31

 Siena, Fincantieri Chairman Giampiero Massolo attends conference (0830 GMT).

-Lanciano, second of three-day economic conference with Bank of Italy Gorvernor Ignazio Visco (0800 GMT); ends on Sept.
+Lanciano, second of three-day economic conference with Bank of Italy Governor Ignazio Visco (0800 GMT); ends on Sept.
 29.

 Lanciano, last day of economic conference, Minister for the South Giuseppe Provenzano delivers closing address (0800 GMT).